NotoFederico/PongGame/README.md

 # 1. Introduction

-It was developed with SDL2 library and C++ for Windows OS.
+Pong Game was developed with SDL2 library and C++ for Windows OS.
 Pong is a two-dimensional sports game that simulates table tennis

 ---